 “I’ve been studying, playing, and loving tumbadoras and Afro-Caribbean percussion for about 20 years.
 Early on I realized that there was something missing in the sound of mass-produced drums.
 I began to experiment with rawhide and tried many variations of skin types, thicknesses, and processing methods until I arrived at what I consider a truly resonant and tonal drum head.

 I began custom mounting rawhide heads as well as repairing cracks, warps, bearing edges, turning claves and sticks on my first lathe, I made and repaired hardware, you name it.
 I have known for years that I wanted to make drums and after hand carving quite a few, I knew there had to be a better way.
 I began buying equipment to make solid shell drums and was able to acquire some of the machinery to make them from Sky Whaley at Del Cielo Percussion.

 I remain dedicated to my goal and overwhelmed with the blessings that have been bestowed upon me.
-Every day spent making solid shell drums is a gift and every drum is an opportunity to contribute the finest possible drums to our world.”
+Every day spent making solid shell drums is a gift and every drum is an opportunity to contribute some of the finest possible instruments to our world.”